brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ## 5.2 Georeferenced.py (SAHI and YoloV8) on georeferenced images and QGIS

 This is a rather specialzed section that won't apply to the majority of investigators.
-Our images are georeferenced so we want the images and predicted bounding boxes to be georeferenced as well so we can manipulate the them in a GIS program such as QGIS, instead of using LabelImg.
-Georeferenced.py does this using SAHI and YoloV8.
+Our images are georeferenced so we want the images and predicted bounding boxes to be georeferenced as well so we can manipulate them in a GIS program such as QGIS, instead of using LabelImg.
+GeoreferencedBB.py does this using SAHI and YoloV8.
 This is from https://github.com/obss/sahi/discussions/870 and all credit goes to the author.
-This works on a georeferenced tif file (geotif) or a png with associated .xml file that contains georeferencing.
+This works on a georeferenced .tif file (geotif) or a .png with associated .xml file that contains georeferencing.
 This creates a geojson file of the predicted bounding boxes associated with the image which can be opened in GIS along with the image.
+You can run this file from your python IDE or from the CMD activate your 3.11 virtual environment and navigate to the folder the python script is in and type

+`(AIvenv3.11) C:\Users\Green Sturgeon\AI_Project\Georeferenced> python GeoReferencedBB.py

+But before that you need to change the file paths on rows 59 and 66.
+Also, the script is currently set up for .png files, if you are using .tif files, you will need to change lines 61 and 81 from "png" to "tif".

-The following applies to manipulating the bounding boxes within QGIS.
+The following applies to manipulating the bounding boxes within the freeware QGIS.
 Any Computer Vision model is not going to be perfect, and by importing into QGIS you can correct the False Negatives and False Positives.

 For importing the geojson into qgis, we need to create the default style  Go to Project>Properties and click on Default Styles.

-	Under default symbols, change fill to outline red or favoriate color click on style manager, click on line, click on simple red line, change color or width or whatever.
+Under default symbols, change fill to outline red or favoriate color

+click on style manager, click on line, click on simple red line, change color or width or whatever.

 Edit, click on pencil when layer is selected, use polygon tool to add fish, delete polygons with select features tool, adjust polygons with vertex tool

-	View>Toolbars>Shape Digitizing Toolbar  Then use "add rectangle from extent" Save as geojson file non newline type...which can be reconverted to Yolo annotation format in next section for adding to the images to retain the model on a larger data set for next time.
+View>Toolbars>Shape Digitizing Toolbar  Then use "add rectangle from extent"

+Save as geojson file non newline type...which can be reconverted to Yolo annotation format in next section for adding to the images to retain the model on a larger data set for next time.
 It's a never ending iterativ process over time.

 ## 6 Convert georeferenced annotations back to Yolo format

 Run "Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation sytle.
 This is essentially a reverse engineered back transform of the Georeferenced.py script that made coco (Coco is a data set of images of everyday items used to train and benchmark AI computer vision models) formatted annotations (which are based on x-y coordinates of the image in pixels) and turned them into georeferenced coordinates based on the projection of the georeferenced image.
 So Geojson_to_Yolo_Darknet.py takes georeferenced annotations and turns them into x-y image pixel coordinates but using the yolo darknet annotation format instead of the coco format.
 Its confusing as Fuck.
 Now you can retrain your model with the new annotations and images that your model helped you identify.
+Again, you can run this from your IDE or the CMD.
+Again, you will need to alter the path in line 55 and depending on if you are using .png or .tif files, line 64.